PhyuSinThaw40685566/sem/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Tracking issue
-about: Create a report to help us improve
+about: Use this template for tracking new features.
-title: ''
+title: "[DATE]: [FEATURE NAME]"
-labels: ''
+labels: tracking issue, needs triage
-assignees: ''
+assignees: octocat
 ---

 **Describe the bug**